michaeluno/amazon-auto-links/readme.txt

 Visitors more likely click buttons than regular text hyper links.
 Define your custom buttons and insert it to the unit output.

 = Export Ads into External Sites with Feed =
-By subscribing the product feed produced with the units you create as RSS or JSON, you can import them in other sites.
+By subscribing to the product feed produced with the units you create as RSS or JSON, you can import them in other sites.

 = Various Unit Options =
 - **Image Size** - The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
 - **Sort Order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
-- **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
+- **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-blocking add-ons.

 = Templates =
 In addition to the **Item Format** unit option which lets you design the output of a unit, you can create a custom template.